wesbos/Wes-Bos-Video-Notes/ARG/84 - Keystone Upgrades.md

 },
 ```

-3. Delete `withItemData` import and delete where it wrapped wrapped statelessSessions.
+3. Delete `withItemData` import and delete where it wrapped statelessSessions.
 Delete the second argument and move that to createAuth:

 ```js
 // ...